ELIXIR-UK-DaSH/hcnv-uk/README.md

 3. Make the tool that requires the longest prepossessing as the main tool in the tutorial and locate the sections where we can introduce the different CBV tools for the data.

 4. add links for additional reading to provide the user with further knowledge on how to use a specific CNV tool

 5. Locate most of the CNV detecting tools available in/outside galaxy

+Our current progress can be found here [tutorial](https://github.com/kpbioteam/training-material/blob/project34/topics/variant-analysis/tutorials/somatic-variant-discovery/tutorial.md) that uses Contol-freec to detect CNVs which also can be the backbone tutorial for this cause.

+5. Locate most of the CNV detecting tools available in/outside galaxy